-(b) the purposes of prudent management of its financial affairs provided it does not exceed its affordable borrowing limit under s.3 Local Government Act 2003 (s.2(1) and 2(4))
+(b) the purposes of prudent management of its financial affairs provided it does not exceed its affordable borrowing limit under Section 3 of the LGA 2003 (s.2(1) and 2(4))

-These powers mirror those in s.12 Local Government Act 2003 referenced above.
+These powers mirror those in Section 12 of the LGA 2003 referenced above.
 The powers within the LGA 2003 are not considered wide enough to permit local authorities to borrow to invest purely in order to benefit from a financial return, particularly in light of the revised guidance on Local Government Investments which clearly states that authorities 'must not borrow more than or in advance their needs purely in order to profit from the investment of the extra sums borrowed'.
 However, the Localism Act 2011 was drafted to encourage councils to develop new and innovative business models.
 This legislation gives councils the General Power of Competence, which means a local authority has powers to do anything that is "for the benefit of the authority, its area or persons resident or present in its area".
 The power does not enable an authority to carry out activities that were not permitted by legislation in force before the Localism Act 2011.